 Mountain Peaks & Fjords - A Scenic Bus TourExperience the Norway you’ve always dreamed of.
 The dramatic mountains and fjords of the Sunnmøre Alps will make your heart soar!

 Back where we began

 You’ve travelled as part of this historic, iconic voyage to pieces of paradise along the Norwegian coast you won’t soon forget.
-If you’ve engaged in optional excursions, will you have photos to share of you kayaking, hiking, fishing, cycling in some of the most beautiful scenery ever seen?
+If you’ve engaged in optional excursions, will you have photos to share of your kayaking, hiking, fishing, or cycling in some of the most beautiful scenery ever seen?

 We know you’ll take fond memories of the North Cape, Helgeland, Lofoten, Senja, Hjørundfjord, crossing the Arctic Circle, Tromsø, Bjørnøya, Longyearbyen, and Ny-Ålesund home with you to make your friends and family green with envy.

 This has been The Svalbard Express.
 We hope to see you back here on the Norwegian coast with us soon.